samgr55/Dynex-Wallet-App/README.md

 After downloading the precompiled binary, unzip the executable on your machine and start it.

-## Build TuringX Wallet from source:
+## Build Dynex Wallet from source:

 Alternatively, you can build your binaries from source: